 Joe was a man of deep faith and love of his family.
 He leaves behind his wife and best friend of sixty years, Amy (Danaher) Hickey; son Joseph 3rd and his wife, Marielle and their children Shannon, Brennan and Seamus; his daughter Amy Cady and children Colum and Claire; and his son Lt.
 Col. Cornelius Hickey, USMC and his wife Anne and children Cornelius (CJ), Aidan and Margaret.

 A Mass of Christian Burial will be held Friday Jan.
 3, 2020 at 11:00AM in St. Patrick Church in East Hampton.
 A reception will be held in the Parish Center following the Mass.
 Burial will be private in Sacred Heart Cemetery in Meriden.
 In lieu of flowers memorial donations may be made to the Middlesex Hospice c/o Department of Philanthropy 55 Crescent St. Middletown, CT 06457 or to St. Patrick Church 47 West High St. East Hampton, Ct 06424.

-To send flowers to Dr. Joseph Edmund Hickey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Joseph Edmund Hickey, please visit our floral store.